 The TB germs are in the body, but they are “inactive”.
 In most cases, the body’s defences control the germs.
 However, these germs can stay alive in an inactive state.

 While the TB germs are inactive, they cannot do any damage, or be spread to other people.
 The person is “infected”, but not sick.
 For most (90 per cent of people) the germs will always be inactive.
 Infection can be detected by a positive result to a Tuberculin Skin Test.

-TB Disease: it is possible, even after many years, for inactive TB germs to become active when the body's defences are weakened.
+It is possible, even after many years, for inactive TB germs to become active when the body’s defences are weakened.
 This may be due to ageing, serious illness, stressful event, drug or alcohol misuse, HIV infection (the virus that causes AIDS) or other conditions.